-Annual Benefits Amount
+mount

-Benefit 1 x,xxx,xxx
+,xxx,xxx

-Benefit 2 X,XXX,XXX
+,xxx,xxx

-Benefit 3 x,xxx,xxx
+,xxx,xxx

 Total xx,xxx,xxx

 FISCAL YEAR BY-1: Enter a tabular explanation of how BY-1 funds are being used.
-The TOTAL unobligated dollars are being applied as follows: (use the same tabular format as shown below for FISCAL YEAR BY: ).
+The TOTAL unobligated dollars are being applied as follows: (use the same tabular format as shown below for FISCAL YEAR BY:).
 Explain a change in capability from the BY-1 J-sheet.